New York Is Confiscating Delivery Bikes, Hurting Immigrants, And Helping No One

 Of the roughly 150 New York delivery workers Lee has surveyed through his research, the vast majority are immigrants; 78% of Chinese workers use e-bikes, and their median age is around 46, while U.S. born workers’ median age is just 27.
 “A lot of English-speaking workers see delivery work as a stepping stone to something else,” Lee says.
 They work as bike couriers while they’re young and healthy, then move on to other jobs later in life.
 For immigrants, he says, delivery is often the only available work, and as couriers age they grow more dependent on assisted mobility options like e-bikes.
 Because they have motors, which are either activated with a throttle on the handlebar or by pedaling, e-bikes can comfortably coast at speeds at or slightly over 20 mph, speeds which regular cyclists can hit only with sustained effort and strength.
 Older delivery workers, whose income is a function of how many deliveries they can make in a day, especially depend on the motor-assisted bikes to make it possible to deliver enough to make a living.

 The bikes themselves are an investment.
 New, they can run as much as $2,000.
-And given that immigrant delivery workers tend to earn only around $10 per hour (U.S.-born delivery works can earn $15, often because they’re able to get onto more selective apps like Caviar, which pay more for delivery but, according to Lee, require users to pass an English test), it’s a significant purchase.
+And given that immigrant delivery workers tend to earn only around $10 per hour (U.S.-born delivery workers can earn $15, often because they’re able to get onto more selective apps like Caviar, which pay more for delivery but, according to Lee, require users to pass an English test), it’s a significant purchase.
 Zhu says that if he were to get a ticket for riding his e-bike, which could be as much as $500, he would lose around five days of wages.
 If his bike were to be confiscated and he had to replace it, he would lose as much as a month’s wages.

 A Misunderstanding Of The Gig Economy